 Having a trusted partner throughout the nitty-gritty process of home selling is an excellent investment.
-Plus, now you know there’s a way to do this without paying a fortune.
 A trusted outside source can help you conquer the fear of putting your life on pause for the sale.

-Start by thinking about your needs vs. your wants.
-(Yes, there is a difference. ) Once you can determine what your needs are, you’ll be able to estimate how much you’ll need to spend.
-THEN you can focus on your dream features.
+Start by thinking about your needs vs. your wants (yes, there's a difference).
+Once you can determine what your needs are, you’ll be able to estimate how much you’ll need to spend.
+Then, you can focus on your dream features.
 Dream big, but keep the dollar signs in mind.
 Installing a waterfall swimming pool in the backyard: definitely cool, but it doesn’t help you get over your fear of being able to afford your dream home.

 Make a must have/like to have/don’t care list.
 Things on this list should include:

-This will help you figure out which features are MOST important to you in a new home Once you have this list written out, start your house hunt by visiting the top home-search sites such as Zillow and Trulia to see what’s available to you.
-You WILL find a home you love, but first, you need to know what you want.
-Once you know your criteria, head back over to those sites and set up auto-alerts!
-That way you’ll be notified when your dream home finally goes on the market.
+This will help you figure out which features are most important to you in a new home.
+Once you have this list written out, start your house hunt by visiting our Marketplace.
+You will find a home you love, but first, you need to know what you want.
+Once you know your criteria, head back over to our Marketplace and set up auto-alerts!
+That way, you’ll be notified when your dream home finally goes on the market.

 All the factors that are necessary to get your home sold will play into your timeline.
 If you’re prepared, it will all fall into place nicely.
 If you’re looking to sell immediately because that’s what all your neighbors are doing, you’re going to fall short in a few areas.
 Taking the time to carefully plan your home sale will do wonders for you in the long run.